Police services of the Empire of Japan: Formation

 As part of the modernization of Japan after the 1868 Meiji Restoration, the new Meiji government sent Kawaji Toshiyoshi on a tour of Western Europe in 1872 to study various law-enforcement systems.

 Toshiyoshi returned impressed with the structure and techniques of the police forces of France's Third Republic and of Prussia as models for the new Japanese police system.

 With the establishment of the Home Ministry in 1873, his recommendations were implemented, and civilian police powers became centralized at the national level, although implementation was delegated to the prefectural level.

-Under the Home Ministry, the Police Affairs Bureau (警保局, Keiho-kyoku) also had quasi-judicial functions, including the power to issue ordinances and to regulate business licenses, construction permits, industrial safety and public-healthissues, in addition to its criminal-investigation and public-order functions.
+Under the Home Ministry, the Police Affairs Bureau (警保局, Keiho-kyoku) also had quasi-judicial functions, including the power to issue ordinances and to regulate business licenses, construction permits, industrial safety and public-health issues, in addition to its criminal-investigation and public-order functions.
 The centralized police system steadily acquired extra functions, until it controlled almost all aspects of daily life, including fire prevention and the mediation of labor disputes.

 During the Satsuma Rebellion of 1877, the lack of an organized, trained standing army forced the central government to use units from the police bureau as militia to suppress the uprising.

 Native Austronesian constables (巡警) and teacher (助教員) on Truk Island, c.
 1930.

 After 1911, a separate department, the Special Higher Police (Tokko), was established specifically to deal with political crimes and counter-espionage.
 Similar to Special Branches in the later Commonwealth of Nations, the Tokko investigated and suppressed potentially subversive ideologies, including anarchism, communism, and socialism, as well as monitoring the growing foreign population within Japan.
 Its scope gradually increased to include members of shinshūkyō, Christians, pacifists, student activists, liberals, and ultra-rightists.
 The Tokko also regulated the content of motion pictures, political meetings, and election campaigns.

 The military came under the police jurisdiction of the Kempeitai (founded in 1881) for the Imperial Japanese Army and the Tokkeitai (founded in 1942) for the Imperial Japanese Navy, although both military organizations had overlapping jurisdiction over the civilian population.

 After the Manchurian Incident of 1931, military police assumed greater authority, leading to friction with their civilian counterparts.

 After the start of the Second Sino-Japanese War in 1937, police regulated industry and commerce (to maximize the war effort and to prevent speculation and hoarding), mobilized labor, and controlled transportation.

 The Tokyo metropolitan area came under the jurisdiction of the Teikoku Keishichō (帝國警視廳) or Keishichō, which was personally headed by Kawaji from 1874, and from which he could direct the organization of the national police system.